New partner in the Netherlands plans to create migration opportunities for skilled Nigerians

 Photo credit: Igor Kardasov / Shutterstock

-Photo caption: African marine engineer officer for engine control room ECR.
+Photo caption: African marine engineer officer in engine control room ECR.
 Seamen’s work.
-He dey work for de computer
+He works at the computer